10 things to do in London in August

 August is a good time to visit the official residence of Her Majesty the Queen, since in summer the royal family spends their vacations in Scotland, at Balmoral Castle, while the rest of the year they live in Buckingham.

 - The throne room: perhaps the most important room.
-Decorated in a theatrical style, the attention rests on two chairs, the so-called Chairs of State, which are positioned in front of a red velvet curtain.
+Decorated in a theatrical style, the attention is focused on two chairs, the so-called Chairs of State, which are positioned in front of a red velvet curtain.
 They are the chairs that were used for the coronation of Queen Elizabeth II and the Duke of Edinburgh, back in 1953.

-- White Drawing Room: it is the most majestic room of the palace.
-It is in this room where the Queen and her family rest or prepare for the events they preside.
+- White Drawing Room: is the most majestic room of the palace.
+It is in this room where the Queen and her family rest or prepare for the events over which they preside.
 It is also here that the Queen meets with her most illustrious guests before receptions.
 When you find yourself in this sauce you will understand why it is called white sauce.

 - The Ballroom: the largest room of the whole visit, you will be amazed by its decoration and size.
 Dances, banquets and receptions are held here throughout the year.
 The room is presided over by two thrones dating from the coronation of King Edward VII and Queen Alexandra in 1902.